Affine logic for constructive mathematics: Intuitionistic sets and functions

 \end{defn}

-\begin{rmk} We will never care about $x\ieq y$ unless we know that $\exis x$ and $\exis y$.
-Thus, we could require of any set that $(x\ieq y) \types \exis x \land \exis y$, replacing $x\ieq y$ by $\exis x \land \exis y \land (x\ieq y)$ if needed.
-With reflexivity, this implies $\exis x \logeq (x\ieq x)$; so we could \emph{define} $\exis x \defeq (x\ieq x)$ and dispense with both reflexivity and the new axiom, arriving at a \emph{partial equivalence relation}.
-This is common in tripos theory and realizability; but divorcing existence from equality matches Bishop's two-stage conception better, as well as common mathematical practice (the construction of subsets is distinct from quotient sets), and generalizes better to the linear context. \end{rmk}
+\begin{rmk} Suppose we start with a hyperdoctrine without comprehension, such as a tripos, apply \cref{thm:int-comp} to obtain comprehension, and then interpret \cref{defn:iset}.
+In terms of the \emph{original} hyperdoctrine, the resulting notion of ``set'' is essentially a \emph{partial} equivalence relation.
+It is common in tripos theory and realizability to work directly with partial equivalence relations.
+Instead, we divorce existence from equality, incorporating the former into a comprehension operation on types.
+This matches Bishop's two-stage conception better, as well as common mathematical practice (the construction of subsets is distinct from quotient sets), and generalizes better to the affine context. \end{rmk}